Gluten-free Salsa Verde Chicken and Rice Casserole is totally cravable. Creamy, cheesy comfort food with a Mexican twist.

 - 3 cups chicken broth

-- 3/4 cup salsa verde (I used Herdez)
+- 3/4 cup salsa verde, Herdez recommended

-- 3 small or 2 large green onions, chopped
+- 2 green onions, chopped

 - 1 teaspoon extra virgin olive oil

-- 2 chicken breasts (about 14oz,) cut into chunks
+- 2 chicken breasts, ~1lb, cut into bite-sized pieces

 - salt and pepper

-- 3Â cloves garlic, minced
+- 3 cloves garlic, minced

-- 2 cups milk, divided (I used skim)
+- 2 cups milk, divided

-- 8oz shredded Monterey Jack cheese, divided
+- 8 oz shredded Monterey Jack cheese, divided

-- 1/3 cup light (not fat free) sour cream
+- 1/3 cup sour cream

 Directions

 - Spray a 8x8" baking dish (or equivalent-sized baking dish) very well with nonstick spray then set aside.
-Bring chicken broth and salsa verde to a boil in a medium-sized saucepan then add rice, place a lid on top, turn heat down to medium, and then cook according to package directions.
+Bring chicken broth and salsa verde to a boil in a medium-sized saucepan then add rice, place a lid on top, turn heat down to low, then cook according to package directions.
 Remove pan from heat then fluff rice, sprinkle green onions on top, and then place the lid back on the pan for 5 minutes.

 - Meanwhile, heat extra virgin olive oil in a large, deep skillet over medium-high heat.
 Add chicken and green chilies, season with salt and pepper, and then saute until chicken is just cooked through.
 Add garlic then saute for 1 more minute.
-Remove chicken and chili mixture to a plate then very carefully wipe out the inside of the skillet with a couple of paper towels (don't burn yourself!)
+Remove chicken and chili mixture to a plate then very carefully wipe out the inside of the skillet with a couple of paper towels.
 Let the skillet cool off the heat while you whisk the flour into a dish with 1/2 cup milk.

 - Add the chicken mixture and rice to the cheese sauce then stir to combine and scoop into the prepared baking dish.
 Top with remaining cheese then broil until golden brown.